kdelwat/chordy/README.md

 After running `chordy`, you can play any note to start a session.
 During the session, the main area of the screen is filled with the current exercise.

 Play the exercise on your controller to complete it.
-For example, the screenshot shows the "Gbmin" exercise, or G flat minor - playing the notes G♭, A, and D♭ (the octave you play doesn't matter).
+For example, the screenshot shows the "Gbmin" exercise, or G flat minor - to proceed, play the notes G♭, A, and D♭ (the octave you play doesn't matter).
+The number of boxes indicate the number of steps in the exercise.
+For a chord, this is one, but a diatonic scale would have seven steps to complete.

 ![Playing an exercise in Chordy](chordy1.png)

-At the bottom of the screen is the pad controls - you can use the pads on your MIDI controller to perform these actions (see the configuration section for more details).
-After completing an exercise, use the pads to select how hard it was for you to recall.
-This will affect how many days it will be until the exercise is shown again.
+At the bottom of the screen are the pad controls.
+You can use the pads on your MIDI controller to perform these actions (see the configuration section for more details).
+After completing an exercise, use the pads to select how difficult it was to recall.
+This will affect how many days will pass until the exercise is shown again.

 You can exit Chordy at any time by pressing `q` or `Ctrl-C`.
 All progress is saved automatically.